satishdevops777/Devops/Git.md

 - **`git config --global user.name "Your Name"`**: Sets the global username for commits.
 - **`git config --global user.email "your.email@example.com"`**: Sets the global email for commits.
+- Git config is required to define user identity and control Git’s behavior.
+It ensures commits are correctly attributed and allows consistent workflows across repositories and teams.
 ---

 ## Stashing